tpaau-17DB/libprettylogger/README.md

 <a name="log-formatting_log-format"></a>
 ### Log Format
-A basic log consists of several headers:
+A log consists of several headers:
 * **Log Type** **→** The type of the log (debug, info, warning etc.)
 * **Timestamp** **→** Contains the date and time the log was created
 * **Message** **→** The actual log message

-Those headers can then be formatted using a log format string, similarly to how you would format a datetime string.
+Those headers can then be formatted using a log format string, similarly to how you would format datetime with a datetime format string.

 Here is a log message with all it's headers marked:
 ```markup